SahilPulikal/Gen-AI-Hackathon/wealth_pilot/README.md

 WealthPilot is an Agentic AI application designed to help wealth managers proactively manage client portfolios.
 It combines real-time market data with client profiles to generate actionable insights.

 ## Features
-- **Dashboard**: High-level view of all clients with risk alerts.
+- **Dashboard**: High-level view of all clients with risk alerts and demographics.
-- **Client 360**: Detailed view of client portfolios with AI-driven analysis.
+- **Client 360**: Detailed view of client portfolios with enriched metadata (Ticker Names, Asset Categories).
-- **AI Agent**: Chat with your data to ask specific questions (e.g., "How does the recent tech drop affect this client?").
+- **Proactive AI Agent**: Chat with your data to ask specific questions.
+- **Scenario Simulator ("Black Swan")**: Simulate market shocks (e.g., "Tech Crash 20%") and get an instant portfolio impact assessment.
+- **Strategy Crew (Multi-Agent)**: A dedicated team of AI agents (Market Analyst, Risk Manager, Wealth Manager) that collaboratively analyzes the portfolio and suggests opportunities.
+- **Real-Time Feedback**: Live status updates showing exactly which AI agent is working on your request.
-- **Market Intelligence**: Real-time tracking of key indices.
+- **Market Intelligence**: Real-time tracking of key indices and individual stock histories.
-- **Report Generation**: Export client summaries to PDF.
+- **Report Generation**: Export comprehensive client summaries to PDF.

 ## Setup Instructions